SecureCrow/Primary/README.md

 My name is Rudy, AKA SecureCrow.
-I am building a career in Networking Engineering, and Cybersecurity.
+I am building a career in Networking Engineering and Cybersecurity.